awsdocs/amazon-emr-management-guide/doc_source/emr-ranger-iam-ranger.md

-# IAM Role for Apache Ranger<a name="emr-ranger-iam-ranger"></a>
+# IAM role for Apache Ranger<a name="emr-ranger-iam-ranger"></a>

-This role provides credentials for trusted execution engines, such as Apache Hive and Amazon EMR Record Server [Amazon EMR Components](emr-lf-components.md), to access Amazon S3 data\.
+This role provides credentials for trusted execution engines, such as Apache Hive and Amazon EMR Record Server [Amazon EMR components](emr-lf-components.md), to access Amazon S3 data\.
 Use only this role to access Amazon S3 data, including any KMS keys, if you are using S3 SSE\-KMS\.

 This role must be created with the minimum policy stated in the following example\.